qi2024satellite/qsmc2024.github.io/index.md

 ## Contact

-For inquiries or more information, please contact: 　（under preparation）
+For inquiries or more information, please contact: qsmc.2024@gmail.com

 ## Organizers